mcmonkeyprojects/DiscordModBot/README.md

     - `role_change_notif_channel` set to the channel ID where role and nickname change messages should be logged.
     - `log_channels` set to a sub-mapping of channel-IDs-to-be-logged to channel-ID-to-log-into.
 Use channel '0' as a catch-all.
     - `voice_join_notif_channel` set to the channel ID where voice channel join/leave notifications should be sent.
+    - `mod_log_channel` set to the channel ID where logs of mod activity (warns, bans, etc) should be sent.

 `config.fds` sample text content (the mention code is my own user ID, `mcmonkey#6666`):
 ```